Tressos-Aristomenis/CTF-Writeups-and-Notes/crypto/babyRSA - [TSJ CTF 2022]/README.md

 $$C_y^2 - C_x^3 - p*C_x - q = 0 \pmod n$$

 We know everything apart from $p$ and $q$ but we can't solve for them because we have one relation and two unknowns.
 Do we know something else about $p,q$?
-Well, from the RSA part we know that $N = p * q$ and $N$ is known.
+Well, from the RSA part we know that $n = p * q$ and $n$ is known.
 That's great!
 Two equations and two unknowns so there is a unique solution.

 ## Constructing the polynomials